 - $14 pulled pork

-The beef ribs are $35 per pound, and the jalapeno and cheese sausage is $6 per link.
+The beef ribs cost $35 per pound, and the jalapeno and cheese sausage cost $6 per link.
 I've seen mentions of smoked turkey online, but it wasn't available the day we were there.

 Sides are priced by size ($5 small, $10 medium, $18 large) and include: